A monthly review and outlook of the Asian Quality Bond market.

 Supply slowed to a trickle at only USD 12.3b for the month of December.
 Issuance continued to be dominated by the Chinese as they rush to utilise their offshore bond quota.
 Other notable issuance included the USD 3b issue by Indonesia sovereign.
 For the year, total issuance came in at USD 192b, representing a 29% decline year over year.

-The First State Asian Quality Bond Fund returned 1.24% for the month of December on a net of fees basis.
+The First State Asian Quality Bond returned 1.10% for the month of December on a net of fees SGD term.

 The positive return was largely attributed to the strong rally in US treasury as market continued to price out rate hikes despite credit spreads being under pressure throughout the month.
 On a relative basis, fund performed in line with benchmark.